Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/best_practices.md

 # Programming Best Practices

 The natural tendency of new programmers is to write code that works, and then move on.
-Unfortunately, that leads to a trail of chaos left behind, where the code may work, but it's hard to tell *how* or *why.*
+That leads to a trail of chaos left behind, where the code may work, but it's hard to tell *how* or *why.*

 \
-That's fine until you need to change something.
-Either you're trying to find the cause of a bug and fix it, or you're trying to adjust how part of the character works, you'll be back.
-Code is read much more often than it's written.
+That feels fine until you need to change something.
+Maybe you're trying to find the cause of a bug and fix it, or you're trying to adjust how part of the character works. **You'll be back.** Code is read much more often than it's written.

 \
-Being organized also prevents a lot of bugs before they happen.
+Staying organized also prevents a lot of bugs before they happen.
 Spending a little more time making your code clean and organized will *save* you more time in the future.

 # Naming